RameshLgg3/admiral_home_assignment/README.md

 Steps to run the application in local

 1. npm install
+2. Create mysql database and import files from sqlfiles folder
-2. npm run dev
+3. npm run dev
-3. Open a browser and launch http://localhost:3000/
+4. Open a browser and launch http://localhost:3000/
+4. Replace https://hometestadmiral.herokuapp.com/ with http://localhost:3000/ from below apis

 Live Api: